-- 1. As used herein, the term "Technology Equipment" includes laptop computers, tablets, and any related peripherals, including, but not limited to power supplies, docking stations, CD/DVD ROM, and battery. - Use of any district-owned Technology Equipment is subject to the rules and conditions of this FBISD Technology Equipment Use Agreement, FBISD Board Policy, and the Fort Bend ISD Employee Acceptable Use Policy (AUP).
+- As used herein, the term "Technology Equipment" includes laptop computers, tablets, and any related peripherals, including, but not limited to power supplies, docking stations, CD/DVD ROM, and battery. - Use of any district-owned Technology Equipment is subject to the rules and conditions of this FBISD Technology Equipment Use Agreement, FBISD Board Policy, and the Fort Bend ISD Employee Acceptable Use Policy (AUP).
 The AUP must be signed and submitted annually.
 Before you receive any Technology Equipment, you must sign this FBISD Technology Equipment Use Agreement ("Agreement"). - Technology Equipment is the property of Fort Bend ISD and for the advancement of teaching and learning.
 It is assigned to the employee only.
 In no event shall any employee allow a student to use or otherwise access the Technology Equipment. - 4.
 While Fort Bend ISD understands that educational uses of the Technology Equipment exist at home and/or outside of school, the Technology Equipment is primarily intended for use to support teaching, learning, and other authorized district-related business.
 Technology Equipment may be used for limited personal business as permitted under FBISD Board Policy CQ. - 5.
 The assigned employee assumes responsibility for the security and care of the Technology Equipment.
 If the Technology Equipment malfunctions or is lost, stolen, or damaged while on or off school property, the assigned employee MUST report the incident within 24 hours to the Principal, campus or local police department, if applicable, and FBISD Department of Technical Services.
-Failure to notify the Principal, campus or local police department, if applicable, and FBISD Department of Technical Services Failure to notify the Principal, campus or local police department, if applicable, and FBISD Department of Technical Services within 24 hours of any malfunction, loss, theft, or damage may impair the district's ability to utilize available remedies such as warranty coverage and theft-recovery procedures.
+Failure to notify the Principal, campus or local police department, if applicable, and FBISD Department of Technical Services within 24 hours of any malfunction, loss, theft, or damage may impair the district's ability to utilize available remedies such as warranty coverage and theft-recovery procedures.
 A police report must be provided in the event the Technology Equipment is lost or stolen. - 6.
+Cloud-based resources (for example, Microsoft Office 365, Skyward, and others) along with on-premise applications hosted by the district are restricted for access outside the United States.
+Employees are advised against carrying district-issued devices while traveling internationally.
+Any deviation from this policy requires a review and subsequent approval from the respective department or campus leader, district leader, Human Resources, and Information Technology leadership. - 7.
 Any malfunction or loss, theft, or damage to the Technology Equipment may result in financial loss to the district.
 The assigned employee assumes full financial responsibility for Technology Equipment usage off school property or outside of a school-sponsored event, and the assigned employee understands and agrees that the district may deduct the cost to repair or replace the Technology Equipment from his or her paycheck in an amount not to exceed \$1000.
 Payroll deductions may be spanned over four pay periods with administrator approval.
-Repeated incidents of loss or damage to district-owned technology hardware may be considered neglect and may result in employee having to compensate the district for losses.
-Employees are advised to consider obtaining appropriate insurance to cover such costs. - 7.
-The Technology Equipment shall not be left in an unsecured location.
+Repeated incidents of loss or damage to districtowned technology hardware may be considered neglect and may result in employee having to compensate the district for losses.
+Employees are advised to consider obtaining appropriate insurance to cover such costs.

+- The Technology Equipment shall not be left in an unsecured location.
 If applicable, the lockdown device provided should be used at all times. - a.
 The tether is to be attached to the laptop computer at all times. - b.
 Tether the laptop computer and NOT the docking station. - c.
 The tether should be affixed to an immovable object, if possible.